Entr04y/cf-builder/readme.md

-# CloudFormation Development Template Framework
+# CloudFormation Template Development Workflow

 This repository consists of a template for developing Cloudformation templates in a sane manner.
-Base.yaml or Base.json define the structure of the template with placeholders for each section of the cloudformation template.
+Base.yaml or Base.json define the structure of the template with placeholders for each required section of the cloudformation template.
 Within the partials directory there is a subdirectory for each section, and within that subdirectory is where the objects are defined.
 Objects are defined one (or whatever grouping you prefer) per file, allowing each file to be focused on one object or a small collection of related objects.
-See the partials-example directory for an example that asks for a key pair, creates an ec2 instance, security group, and outputs the instance id and security group id.
+See the partials-example directory for an example that asks for a key pair and cidr block to allow ssh from, creates a vpc, ec2 instance, and security group, then outputs the instances public ip and dns name.

-Using the included gulpfile.js, gulp will merge either the json or yaml files into a single template and output it to the dist subdirectory.
+Using the included gulpfile.js, gulp will merge either the json or yaml files into a single template and outputs it to the dist subdirectory.

 ## Requirements